AdobeDocs/pass.en/help/authentication/sso-passive-authn.md

 ## Usecases

-Adobe Primetime authentication enables Single Sign-On (SSO) between apps / sites.
-After a user logs in with their MVPD credentials, Adobe Primetime authentication generates a secure token that represents the MVPD's authentication session, and binds that token to the user's device using a Device ID.
-Adobe Primetime authentication stores the token / Device ID either on a server or on the device.
+Adobe Pass authentication enables Single Sign-On (SSO) between apps / sites.
+After a user logs in with their MVPD credentials, Adobe Pass authentication generates a secure token that represents the MVPD's authentication session, and binds that token to the user's device using a Device ID.
+Adobe Pass authentication stores the token / Device ID either on a server or on the device.

 As long as the token is still valid the users will appear directly as being authenticated.
 This allows users to enter their credentials less frequently while keeping transactions secure.

 The business use case detailed here is a very specific requirement: that the user MUST be authenticated at least once for every visited site.
 This enables the MVPD to apply business rules associated with the authN session that may vary per network.
-It conflicts with the current TVE promise that a user needs to login only once and will be authenticated on all the sites that are part of the Adobe Primetime authentication ecosystem.
+It conflicts with the current TVE promise that a user needs to login only once and will be authenticated on all the sites that are part of the Adobe Pass authentication ecosystem.